PC Bottleneck Calculator

 🔍 Typical symptoms include:

-• Freezing or stuttering during gameplay or video rendering
+- Freezing, stuttering, or irregular frame times during gameplay or rendering

-• Delays when opening apps or switching between tasks
+- Delays when opening apps or switching between tasks with background processes active

 ⚠️ Main causes of CPU bottlenecks: